How to get from London to Edinburgh [Options – train, car, plane or coach]

 London to Edinburgh by Plane

-Whilst this may seem at first glance an ideal way to move between London and Edinburgh it has several logistical issues to be considered.
+Whilst this may seem at first glance an ideal way to move between London and Edinburgh, it has several logistical issues to be considered.

-While it is the fastest direct line of travel (around 332 air miles once in the air) with a flight time of around 1 hour 20 minutes it is important to factor in the travel time to and from the airports.
+While it is the fastest direct line of travel (around 332 air miles once in the air) with a flight time of around 1 hour 20 minutes it is essential to factor in the travel time to and from the airports.

 The cost of the flight itself may seem reasonable but add checked baggage and costs rise.
 These are smaller aeroplanes used for domestic flights and weight/space is of a premium.
 If you have carry on only this may make flying a more cost-effective option.